jundalisay/superb/content/en/research/ibn-khaldun/muqaddimah/chapter-3/part-16.md

-+++
+---
-title= "Monuments to Dynasties" description= "Royal authority and large dynastic power are attained only through a group and group feeling" image= "/covers/muq.jpg" date= 2020-01-25 linkb= "/research/ibn-khaldun/muqaddimah/chapter-3/part-13" linkbtext= "Part 13" linkf= "/research/ibn-khaldun/muqaddimah/chapter-3/part-17" linkftext= "Part 17" heading= "Parts 16"
+title: "Monuments to Dynasties"
+description: "Royal authority and large dynastic power are attained only through a group and group feeling"
-+++
+image: "/covers/muq.jpg"
+icon: "/icons/ibn.jpg"
+heading: "Part 16"
+date: 2020-01-08
+---

 ## 16. The monuments of a given dynasty are proportionate to its original power